kitab-project-org/diffViewer/README.md

 * the output should be further refined (in the color scheme example above, for example, *wa-qawm* and *wa-qawmuhu* are highlighted as entirely different while there is only one letter different)
+* do not split words in multi-line modus